SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_GPON/EPM_GPON.md

 ---
-uid: EPM_GPON
+uid: EPM_xPON
 ---

-# DataMiner EPM GPON
+# DataMiner EPM xPON

-The GPON branch of the DataMiner EPM Solution is designed to manage Gigabit Passive Optical Network (GPON) deployments.
+The xPON branch of the DataMiner EPM Solution is designed to manage Gigabit Passive Optical Network (xPON) deployments.

-In a typical GPON deployment, there are four main components:
+In a typical xPON deployment, there are four main components:

 - **Optical Line Termination (OLT)**: The main traffic concentrator and control device for the underlying network.
-Its main function is to control the traffic flow in both directions (upstream and downstream, i.e. TX and RX in GPON).
+Its main function is to control the traffic flow in both directions (upstream and downstream, i.e. TX and RX in xPON).

-- **Optical Fiber**: The GPON transmission medium.
+- **Optical Fiber**: The xPON transmission medium.
 Its size (in number of fiber strands) depends on each implementation.

 - **Optical Splitter**: In basic terms, this is a prism.
 A single strand of fiber enters it, and its signal can be divided up to four times at each stage.